erickbytes/github-stats/README.md

 # github-stats

-This Python code uses the [PyGithub](https://pygithub.readthedocs.io/en/latest/index.html) module to return data about a Github repo.
+There are 2 Python scripts in this repo. **repo_traffic.py** uses the [PyGithub](https://pygithub.readthedocs.io/en/latest/index.html) module to return clones, views and referrers of your own Github repos. **stargazers.py** returns the stargazers of any Github repo.
 This repo holds scripts returning Github data for repo:
 - clones
 - referrers
 - views